MiriamLL/sula/README.md

 #### localizar\_nido 🐣

-This functions identifies the location of the nest assuming that the first column is the nest location.
+This functions identifies the location of the nest assuming that the first row is the nest location.

 ``` r
 nest_loc<-localizar_nido(GPS_data = GPS_01,